remotion-dev/remotion/packages/docs/docs/lottie/lottie-aftereffects.md

 ### Import the file into Remotion

 Copy the file into the Remotion project.
-The recommended way is to the the JSON inside the `public/` folder of Remotion (create it if necessary) and then load it using [`staticFile()`](/docs/staticfile):
+The recommended way is to put the JSON inside the `public/` folder of Remotion (create it if necessary) and then load it using [`staticFile()`](/docs/staticfile):

 ```tsx twoslash title="Animation.tsx"
 import { continueRender, delayRender, staticFile } from "remotion";